-There are a few effective home remedies that can help prevent this uncomfortable position:
+There are a few effective home remedies that can help prevent this uncomfortable condition:

 - Yogurt – Yogurt is a natural probiotic that helps to introduce healthy bacteria into the body.
 Be sure to buy only organic, plain yogurt.

-- Hydrogen peroxide – In one study, researchers found that vaginal irrigations using 3% hydrogen peroxide was a cost-effective and beneficial way to remedy reoccurring bacterial vaginosis.
+- Hydrogen peroxide – In one study, researchers found that vaginal irrigations using 3% hydrogen peroxide was a cost-effective and beneficial way to remedy recurring bacterial vaginosis.

 What to do: Stick to hypoallergenic products to avoid contact dermatitis.
+Try using a menstrual cup to avoid irritation during your period.
 Take an Epsom salt bath to reduce inflammation and irritation and apply coconut oil to help reduce itchiness and soothe your skin.

 - Coconut oil – Coconut oil is loaded with health properties.
-Research shows that it is effective against candida, making it a great go-to home remedy for yeast infections.
+Research shows that it is effective against candida, making it an excellent go-to home remedy for yeast infections.
 Purchase pure, organic coconut oil and apply directly to the affected area.

 - Apple cider vinegar – Taking a warm bath infused with raw apple cider vinegar is a popular natural remedy for yeast infections.
 Simply add ½ cup of apple cider vinegar to a warm bath and soak for twenty minutes.

-Besides itchiness, here are few other symptoms that may indicate that lice are a problem:
+Besides itchiness, here are a few other symptoms that may indicate that lice are a problem: